rmcproductions/bash.py/README.md

 ### Setup
 Download and extract the repository.
-In you console, run `python main.py`.
+In your console, run `python main.py`.
 You should now see a bash-like command line.
 For more information, you can just type `help` or `about`.